George (son of Constantine I of Georgia)

+Biography

-Prince George was the third son of King Constantine I of Georgia and his wife Natia Khurtsidze.
+Prince George was the third son of King Constantine I of Georgia and his wife, Natia Amirejibi.
+He was co-king of Georgia with his two elder brothers from 1408 to 1412.

-In 1434, he married Gulashar (Gulkhan) of Imereti and had son Bagrat VI of Georgia.
+In 1434, he married Gulashar (Gulkhan) of Imereti, daughter of Demetrius, Duke of Imereti, and had son Bagrat VI of Georgia.

 After his death which was between 1435 and 1446, his widow wife married his nephew the Prince Demetrius.